ballerina-guides/integration-tutorials/file-processing/README.md

     - Extract the name of the file from the `file:FileEvent` record to proceed with further processing only if the file has the `.csv` extension.

-    - Next, introduce the logic to read data from CSV files, add entries to the database, and move the file to the relevant folder depending on whether processing was successful.
+    - Next, introduce the logic to read data from a CSV file, add entries to the database, and move the file to the relevant folder depending on whether processing was successful.
 The core logic is wrapped in a `do` block with an `on fail` block attached, to handle all failures in one place and move the file to the directory at `mvOnFailurePath` on failure.

     - Within the `do` block, the [`io:fileReadCsv`](https://central.ballerina.io/ballerina/io/latest#fileReadCsv) function is used with `Person[]` to read the CSV data and try and bind each row to a `Person` record.

-    - If the CSV data is successfully read as an array of `Person` records, construct an [SQL insert query](https://ballerina.io/learn/by-example/mysql-execute-operation/) for each entry and use the `db` client to do a [batch execute](https://ballerina.io/learn/by-example/mysql-batch-execute-operation/) of the queries.
+    - If the CSV data is successfully read as an array of `Person` records, construct an [SQL insert query](https://ballerina.io/learn/by-example/mysql-execute-operation/) for each entry and use the `db` client to do a [batch execution](https://ballerina.io/learn/by-example/mysql-batch-execute-operation/) of the queries.

     - If the database update is successful, move the file to the directory at `mvOnSuccessPath`.